AI Workshop: learn to build apps with AI →

 npm: The npx Node Package Runner

-If you don’t want to install npm, you can install npx as a standalone package
+You can also install npx as a standalone package without npm.

 npx lets you run code built with Node and published through the npm registry.